 Once again, if you want to take part please use the Contact function (also linked at the top of every page).
 I can’t wait to hear from you!

 The Alabama Black McGruders of Sawyerville, Alabama–i.e. the descendants of Ned (1795-1853) and Moriah (1800-1880)–are putting together an anthology of the family history.
 The book will be published in 2021 & marketed on Amazon & elsewhere.
 All descendants of this family are welcome to submit obituaries, family biographies, or other information.
-Here is a draft outline, still a work in progress.
-This book builds on the work done by JR Rothstein & other family members in The Alabama Black McGruders, which can be downloaded from this site.
+This book builds on the work done by JR Rothstein & other family members in The Alabama Black McGruders, which was published as a downloadable PDF on this site.
 Also see the African-American Magruder/McGruders Facebook page, which is for ALL black Magruders/McGruders (& related surnames), not just this lineage.
-If you want to contribute to the book, please contact JR & Yehuda Rothstein at jrr483(at)gmail.com, or Message them through the FB group.
+If you want to contribute to the book, please contact JR at jrr483(at)gmail.com, or Message him through the FB group.